HariPadBharti/Data_Engineering/Web_scraping/README.md

-# Web Scraping using Beautiful Soup
+### Web Scraping using Beautiful Soup

-Note: This work is for educational and research purpose and doen't intent to violate any copyright of content, and is not done for any commercial usage.
+<h4>Note: This work is for educational research purpose and doen't intent to violate any copyright of contents.
+Moreover, this work is not done for any commercial usage and should not be used for the same. </h4>